laplace-global/hackathon-solana-colosseum-frontier/README.md

 Laplace can operate as protocol-based RWA credit infrastructure rather than a balance-sheet lender.

-Potential revenue streams:
+Revenue streams:

+- Marketplace commission fee on sales, cherged by real estate developers
-- Credit execution fees for borrow, repay, collateral state transition, and liquidation events
+- Credit protocol fees for borrow, repay, collateral state transition, and liquidation events
 - RWA onboarding and certification fees for property issuers
 - Institutional API access for lenders and asset platforms
 - Treasury or reserve spreads where legally and operationally permitted